MichaelCurrin/learn-to-code/README.md

 ## ⌨ Language-specific guides

 See the folders in this repo to learn about a language such as JavaScript or Python.
-Each has a README file, with with instructions to install and run the language and links to resources.
-Some include tutorials or scripts to run locally.
+Each has a README file, with instructions to install and run the language locally and some links to external resources.
+Some folders include tutorials or scripts to run locally.

 ## 📚 Resources